moexmen/moe-computing-course/chapters/5-linux-git.md

 ## Git

-Each command here is prefixed with `git`.
+Prefix each command here with `git` to use it.
 They are subcommands which belong to the main `git` command.

 * `checkout <branch name>`: Switch to the specified branch.
   * `-b`: Create a new branch with that name.
   If the branch exists on the server, Git will automatically track the branch.
-* `clone <URL> <directory name>`: Clone the repository into the specified directory.
+* `clone <URL> <directory_name>`: Clone the repository into the specified directory.
-  If `directory name` is not specified, a directory is automatically created.
+  If `directory_name` is not specified, a directory is automatically created.
 * `add <filename ...>`: Tells Git you want to add these files to the next commit.
 * `commit`: Creates a new commit which records your changes.
   * `-m "<commit message>"`: Specify a commit message.
 Quote marks are necessary.